Riddhish97/NodeJS-Boilerplate/README.md

 # Node JS Boilerplate

-> Repo will be usefull to setup NodeJS project with mongoDB as database and HBS and render engine this repo already has template setup for your user
+> Repo will be usefull to setup NodeJS project with mongoDB as database and hadelbar as render engine this repo already has template setup for your user

 ---